vgs-samples/vgs-nodejs-sample/README.md

 ## Secure outbound traffic to Stripe
 <img src="https://github.com/verygoodsecurity/vgs-nodejs-sample/raw/master/images/third_revealing.gif">

-1. Open VGS dashboard, go to `Logs`
+1. Go to VGS dashboard
-2. Ensure that logger is recording payloads
+2. Go to `Secure traffic` -> `Outbound`
+3. Switch to the application, submit payment data again
+4. Go back to VGS dashboard, it should detect the outbound connection, click on `Secure data`
-3. Find the request to Stripe API `https://api.stripe.com/v1/tokens`, click on it
+5. Find the request to Stripe API `https://api.stripe.com/v1/tokens`, click on it
-4. Click on `Secure this payload`
+6. Click on `Secure this payload`
-5. Select fields, click `Secure`
+7. Select fields, click `Secure`
-6. Done, you outbound secure route has been created and should look like this:
+8. Done, you outbound secure route has been created and should look like this:
 <img src="https://github.com/verygoodsecurity/vgs-nodejs-sample/raw/master/images/third_revealing.png">

 ## What is VGS?